Bushfires of 2009 Community Support Project

 - For more support, general practice can contact APMHA here

-- GPs can trial the Royal Australian College of General Practitioners (RACGP) online emergency response planning tool (ERPT).
+- GPs can get free access to the Royal Australian College of General Practitioners (RACGP) online emergency response planning tool (ERPT).
 For information click here.

 Resources for media